reactive-python/reactpy-django/docs/contribute/django-idom.md

 ???+ tip "Looking to contribute features that are not Django specific?"

     Everything within the `django-idom` repository must be specific to Django integration.
-Check out the [IDOM Core documentation](https://idom-docs.herokuapp.com/docs/about/contributor-guide.html) to contribute general features, such as: components, hooks, events, etc.
+Check out the [IDOM Core documentation](https://idom-docs.herokuapp.com/docs/about/contributor-guide.html) to contribute general features such as: components, hooks, events, and more.

 If you plan to make code changes to this repository, you'll need to install the following dependencies first: